Tinkerforge/doc/source/Hardware/Bricklets/Distance_IR.rst

 The supported infrared sensors simply produce an output voltage based on the measured distance.
 This voltage is measured by the ADC of the connected Brick.
-To compute the corresponding distance to this voltage an voltage/distance mapping is needed.
+To compute the corresponding distance to this voltage a voltage/distance mapping is needed.
 This mapping is stored on the Distance IR Bricklet.
-If you like to change the infrared distance sensor you have to write this voltage/distance mapping if you want correct distances.
+If you want to use an IR distance sensor not directly supported by us, you have to calibrate this voltage/distance mapping yourself.

 Store Voltage/Distance Mapping
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To write the voltage/distance mapping you have to connect the Bricklet with an Brick to your PC.
+To write the voltage/distance mapping you have to connect the Bricklet with a Brick to your PC.
 Start the :ref:`Brick Daemon <brickd>` and the :ref:`Brick Viewer <brickv>`.

 Press "connect" in the Brick Viewer and you should see the Distance IR tab.
 Click on it.

 Press the "File.."
 Button and choose an voltage/distance mapping file.
-After this press "Save" Button to write this data on to the Bricklet, you will get an graphical representation of the written data.
+After this press the "Save" Button to write the data onto the Bricklet, you will get an graphical representation spline interpolation that is written.

-After this press the reset button on the Brick or cycle power to load the new stored voltage/distance mapping.
+After this press the reset button on the Brick or power cycle to load the newly stored voltage/distance mapping.